veklang/compiler/README.md

 # Roadmap

-## Initial (Python)
+## Initial (TypeScript)

-Why am I using Python?
+Why am I using TypeScript?
 Because I don't wanna spend much time here, I want to bootstrap ASAP.
 Also, this is not sequential.
 I can make any part at random times.
 Don't ask why.

-- [ ] General language syntax
+- [x] General language syntax
 - [ ] Lexer
 - [ ] Parser
+- [ ] Emitter